Customer Agreement

 5.5 BSITC shall keep the Customer reasonably informed of the progress of the Development Services; in particular BSITC shall inform the Customer of any substantial obstacles or likely delays in the performance of the Development Services.

 5.8 For the avoidance of doubt, BSITC will have no obligation to update or maintain Development Deliverables except to the extent agreed in a Statement of Work.
-In particular, if Development Deliverables are designed to be compatible with a particular version of a third party application programming interface, then the parties must use the Change procedure to agree any updates to the Development Deliverables required as a result of changes to that application programming interface.
+In particular, if Development Deliverables are designed to be compatible with a particular version of a third party application programming interface, then the parties must use the Change procedure in Clause 11 to agree any updates to the Development Deliverables required as a result of changes to that application programming interface.

-5.10 Save to the extent that the applicable Statement of Work provides otherwise and subject to Clause 20, Development Services may only be cancelled by the written agreement of both parties.
+5.9 Save to the extent that the applicable Statement of Work provides otherwise and subject to Clause 20, Development Services may only be cancelled by the written agreement of both parties.

-6.2 In this Clause 6:
+6.2 In this Clause 6 and elsewhere in the Agreement:

-“Hosted App Services” means the provision of connector software as a hosted service, enabling the exchange of data between the Customer’s systems and Third Party Services, as more particularly specified in the applicable Statement of Work;
+“Subscription Services” means the provision of connector software as a hosted service, enabling the exchange of data between the Customer’s systems and Third Party Services, as more particularly specified in the applicable Statement of Work;

-“Third Party Services” means those software-based services provided by any third party that are or may be integrated with the Hosted App Services by BSITC from time to time in accordance with an applicable Statement of Work.
+(b) at the end of a previous Subscription Period; and “Third Party Services” means those software-based services provided by any third party that are or may be integrated with the Subscription Services by BSITC from time to time in accordance with an applicable Statement of Work.

 6.5 Except to the extent expressly permitted in the Agreement or required by law on a non-excludable basis, the licence granted by BSITC to the Customer under Clause 6.4 is subject to the following prohibitions:

-6.8 The Hosted App Services are integrated with Third Party Services.
+6.8 The Subscription Services are integrated with Third Party Services.
 The supply of those Third Party Services shall be under a separate contract or arrangement between the Customer and the relevant third party.
 BSITC does not contract to supply the Third Party Services and is not a party to any contract for, or otherwise responsible in respect of, the provision of any Third Party Services.
 Fees may be payable by the Customer to the relevant third party in respect of the use of Third Party Services.
-The Customer shall be responsible for procuring any co-operation and assistance from any Third Party Services provider that is reasonably requested by BSITC in relation to the Hosted App Services.
+The Customer shall be responsible for procuring any co-operation and assistance from any Third Party Services provider that is reasonably requested by BSITC in relation to the Subscription Services.

 6.9 The Customer acknowledges and agrees that: